ramesaliyev/hello-erlang/README.md

     -> ok

 erlang VM will try and find a message that fits one of the available patterns. (in the case above, anything matches.) as long as there are messages, the `flush/0` function will recursively call itself until the mailbox is empty. once this is done, the `after 0 -> ok` part of the code is executed and the function returns.

+note that Erlang's timeout value is **limited to about 50 days in milliseconds**.
 </details>
 <details>
   <summary><strong>selective receives</strong></summary><br>